III. Contact Information

 Ø All participating gymnasts in the Regional Championships will receive a commemorative Region III Medal.

+It is recommended that the Team Awards are presented just prior to the Individual Awards.
 The following levels/age groups are observed in the team competition.

 Team Competition Titles

 Level 6, 7-9yrs